Conor Reilly

 Conor Reilly (born August 20, 1986) is an American former football defensive end for the Iowa Barnstormers and Cleveland Gladiators of the Arena Football League.
 He played college football at Ohio University.

-Early years
+Early life

 Reilly earned All-Ohio honors at Defensive End in 2004.

 College career

 Reilly played for the Ohio Bobcats from 2006 to 2009.
 He was redshirted in 2005.